refena/refena/riverpie/README.md

 The `ViewProvider` is the only provider that can `watch` other providers.

-It is useful for view models that depend on multiple providers.
+This is useful for view models that depend on multiple providers.

 This requires more code but makes your app more testable.